 U.S. homeownership is expected to fall a total of eight percentage points by 2015 from levels recorded in 2005, according to an analysis by John Burns Real Estate Consulting.

-The sluggish economy will also add to housings’ woes, as the propensity to form households will slump thanks to poor consumer confidence and tighter than normal mortgage credit.
+The sluggish economy will also add to the housing market’s woes, as the ability to form households will slump thanks to poor consumer confidence and tighter than normal mortgage credit conditions.

 These cyclical trends are expected to dent homeownership by 3.0 percent.

 However, these trends will be partially offset (+0.7%) by an aging population, whose propensity to purchase a home as they age increases until they reach their 70s.

 This drop in homeownership again supports the argument to buy rental property now, as we’ll be a nation of renters for the foreseeable future.
 It could be a great time to snag an investment property on the cheap with a low mortgage rate to boot.